Quantum Magnetism in Minerals: Kagome systems

 The momentum-space structure of spin correlations in herbertsmithite was investigated by Han \textit{et al.} using neutron scattering \cite{HanHelton12}.
 The experiment on a synthetic deuterated single-crystal sample of $\gamma$-ZnCu$_3$(OD)$_6$Cl$_2$ revealed an exceedingly diffuse signal spanning a large fraction of the Brillouin zone at low energies (Fig.~\ref{Fig:Herbertsmithite}).
-It has been associated with a continuum of fractionalized $S=1/2$ excitations on the kagom\'e lattice, similar to spinons, in strong contrast to sharp spin-wave excitations in nonfrustrated magnets.
-Figure~\ref{Fig:Herbertsmithite} compares these INS data with the results of a model calculation for a collection of uncorrelated nearest-neighbor singlets on the kagom\'e lattice.
-This model qualitatively captures the magnetic spectral-weight distribution, but overestimates the width of peaks in reciprocal space, indicating that spin-spin correlations beyond the nearest neighbors also play an important role in herbertsmithite \cite{HanHelton12}.
-In follow-up theoretical works, the influence of additional Hamiltonian parameters, such as Ising and DMI terms \cite{DoddsBhattacharjee13, MessioBieri17}, as well as second-neighbor AFM Heisenberg interactions \cite{DoddsBhattacharjee13}, on the magnetic structure factor, $S_{\rm mag}(Q)$, was also considered.
+It has been associated with a continuum of fractionalized $S=1/2$ excitations on the kagome lattice, similar to spinons, in strong contrast to sharp spin-wave excitations in nonfrustrated magnets.
+Figure~\ref{Fig:Herbertsmithite} compares these INS data with the results of a model calculation for a collection of uncorrelated nearest-neighbour singlets on the kagome lattice.
+This model qualitatively captures the magnetic spectral-weight distribution but overestimates the width of peaks in reciprocal space, indicating that spin-spin correlations beyond the nearest neighbours also play an important role in herbertsmithite \cite{HanHelton12}.
+In follow-up theoretical works, the influence of additional Hamiltonian parameters, such as Ising and DMI terms \cite{DoddsBhattacharjee13, MessioBieri17}, as well as second-neighbour AFM Heisenberg interactions \cite{DoddsBhattacharjee13}, on the magnetic structure factor, $S_{\rm mag}(Q)$, was also considered.

-Another important ingredient influencing the dynamical spin structure factor is chemical disorder, which can lead to a randomness-induced quantum spin liquid behavior (random-singlet state) above a certain critical value \cite{ShimokawaWatanabe15}.
-In a more recent work, Han \textit{et al.} \cite{HanNorman16}